Sales Stage

 Sales stage is a defined step in your B2B sales development and opportunity pipeline, such as Prospecting, Qualified Meeting Scheduled, Proposal, or Closed-Won/Lost.
 Each stage groups opportunities or accounts by where they are in the buying journey so SDRs, AEs, and revenue leaders can prioritize work, measure conversion rates, and systematically move deals forward.

-Understanding Sales Stage in B2B Sales
+What Sales Stage means in practice

 Sales stages matter because they turn an otherwise messy set of activities into a measurable, manageable system.
 When every opportunity is in a specific stage with explicit entry and exit criteria, leaders can forecast revenue, monitor conversion and win rates, and quickly spot bottlenecks, for example, lots of meetings held but very few moving to Proposal.
 This stage-level visibility is essential in B2B, where sales cycles are long, involve multiple stakeholders, and typically convert only a small percentage of initial leads into customers.